ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 3/W3 - Day 1 - Auto Scaling,Cloud Watch, Instance Template, Dynamic Scaling, Scheduled Actions, Types of Scaling.md

 From the video where the instructor is walking us through the process of declaring a launch template.

 *Auto Scaling Guidance* -> The check box we selected when creating a template.
 This button allows the template to start even if we didn't select some mandatory fields.
+- Best practice: **Always select "Auto Scaling guidance"** if your launch template will be used with ASGs.

 When a new instance is being created but you forgot or didn't select an AMI intentionally, AWS will tell you to select one.
 But if the instance is being ran at 3:00 am it would be hard to select one.